-Publish 3D point layers as web scene layers to Portal for ArcGIS
+Publish 3D point layers as web scene layers to ArcGIS Enterprise portals

-3D point layers can now be shared as scene layers to Portal for ArcGIS 10.4.
+3D point layers can now be shared as scene layers to ArcGIS Enterprise portals.
 This enables improved visualization and performance of large point datasets including preset symbols.
 3D point layers can be shared as individual web scene layers or as part of a web scene and can be consumed back into ArcGIS Pro or in the scene viewer.

 For more information on sharing web scene layers, see Share a web layer.

 Lidar Ground Classification tool